-The Remnants Of This Abandoned Theme Park In Connecticut Are Hauntingly Beautiful
+The Remnants of Holy Land In Connecticut Are Beautiful

 The park was purchased by Mayor Neil O’Leary and car dealer Fred “Fritz” Blasius in the summer of 2013.
-They have since added an illuminated cross, and they have announced plans to restore parts of the park in order to preserve it as historical folk art.
-To see more of the park, check out this video of a young explorer’s visit:
+They have since added an illuminated cross, and they have since announced plans to restore parts of the park in order to preserve it as historical folk art.
+To see more of Holy Land, check out this video of a young explorer’s visit:

 Have you visited Holy Land in Connecticut?
 This place is a total hidden gem, not unlike these 10 under-the-radar spots in The Constitution State.

 Holy Land In Connecticut